Architectural drawing: Architectural animation

-An architectural animation is a short film showing how a proposed building will look: the moving image makes three-dimensional forms much easier to understand.
-An animation is generated from a series of hundreds or even thousands of still images, each made in the same way as an architectural visualization.
-A computer-generated building is created using a CAD programs, and that is used to create more or less realistic views from a sequence of viewpoints.
-The simplest animations use a moving viewpoint, while more complex animations can include moving objects: people, vehicles, and so on.
+An architectural animation is a short film showing how a proposed building will look.
+Moving images make three-dimensional forms easier to understand.
+An animation is generated from a series of hundreds or thousands of still images, each made in the same way as an architectural visualization.
+A computer-generated building is created using CAD software and used to create more or less realistic views from a sequence of viewpoints.
+The simplest animations use a moving viewpoint, while more complex animations can include moving objects such as people and vehicles.